shanecelis/keyseq/README.md

 # Usage

-The `key!` macro returns a `(u8, &str)` tuple to describe a key chord.
-This particular representation is impractical in most cases since one would need to interrogate the untyped bitflags and string.
-The real use case comes with its features.
+The `keyseq::key!` macro returns a `(u8, &str)` tuple to describe a key chord.
+This particular representation is impractical since one would need to interrogate the untyped bitflags and string.
+The real use case is with features and modules like `keyseq::bevy::key!`.

 ```
 use keyseq::key;